Herro's 3 with 1.8 seconds left lifts Heat by Kings, 110-107 – KION546

 CHALLENGING

-The Kings challenged an offensive foul call against Sabonis, a surprise because of the timing (35.9 seconds left in the first half) and the situation (it was only his first foul).
-Sabonis entered Wednesday with 28 fouls so far this season, tied for fifth-most in the NBA.
-The Kings have found many of those calls puzzling.
+The Kings challenged an offensive foul call against Sabonis, an odd decision because of the timing (35.9 seconds left in the first half) and the situation (it was only his first foul).
+Sabonis entered Wednesday with 28 fouls so far this season, tied for fifth-most in the NBA and the Kings have found many of those calls puzzling.

 PAYBACK

 Miami lost last week at Golden State and Sacramento.
-This week, they returned home and beat those teams.
+This week, they returned home and beat the Warriors and Kings.

 UP NEXT